Army of Conquest

 The Army of Conquest (جيش الفتح) or Jaish al-Fatah, abbreviated JaF, was a joint command center of Sunni Islamist Syrian rebel factions participating in the Syrian Civil War.

 The alliance was formed in March 2015 under the supervision and coordination of Saudi cleric Abdullah al-Muhaysini.
-It consists of Islamist rebel factions mainly active in the Idlib Governorate, with some factions active in the Hama and Latakia Governorates.
+It consisted of Islamist rebel factions mainly active in the Idlib Governorate, with some factions active in the Hama and Latakia Governorates.
 In the course of the following months, it seized most of Idlib Governorate.

-The Institute for the Study of War has described Jaish al-Fatah as an "anti-regime" and "anti-Hezbollah" powerbroker operating in the Idlib, Hama, Daraa and Quneitra Governorates.
-Jaish al-Fatah has been described by the Tony Blair Institute for Global Change as an "al-Qaeda led coalition" which was working towards the ultimate goal of creating an "Islamic state."
+The Institute for the Study of War described the Army of Conquest as an "anti-regime" and "anti-Hezbollah" powerbroker operating in the Idlib, Hama, Daraa and Quneitra Governorates.
+The Army of Conquest was described by the Tony Blair Institute for Global Change as an "al-Qaeda led coalition" which was working towards the ultimate goal of creating an "Islamic state."

 Participants

-At its founding, Jaish al-Fatah contained six members, two of whom (al-Nusra and Jund al-Aqsa) were directly connected to al-Qaeda.
+At its founding, the Army of Conquest contained six members, two of whom (al-Nusra and Jund al-Aqsa) were directly connected to al-Qaeda.
 With Ahrar al-Sham being the largest group, al-Nusra and Ahrar al-Sham together were reported to represent 90 percent of the troops.
 Another prominent Islamist faction in the operations room was Sham Legion (Faylaq Al-Sham).
 The remaining three founding members were Jaish al-Sunna; Liwa al-Haqq, and Ajnad al-Sham.
-Jaish al-Fatah collaborated with more moderate Free Syrian Army factions such as Knights of Justice Brigade.
+The Army of Conquest collaborated with more moderate Free Syrian Army factions such as Knights of Justice Brigade.

 The coalition's initial success was attributed to its strong coherence, with the name of individual factions being forbidden when the group conducts joint operations.

 Since the inter-rebel conflicts across Idlib, which led to Ahrar al-Sham clashing with Jabhat Fateh al-Sham, and the defections and mergers which started on 21 January 2017, the Army of Conquest has become defunct.